-The instrumental timetable is published on Thursday for the following week on the noticeboard outside the Music Office.
+The instrumental timetable is emailed to students on Thursday afternoon for the following week.

-Students must check next week's timetable every Thursday afternoon.
-If there is any clash or problem for the following week, students must immediately let Mrs Duce know and request a change, by writing in the Message Book.
-This must be done before the deadline of 10.40am on Friday.
-If no valid reason is given, or the deadline is missed, no change can be made and the student must attend the lesson as timetabled.
+Students must check their lessons on the day the email is received and if there is any clash or problem for the following week, must immediately let Mrs Duce know by email.
+This must be done before the deadline of 10.40am the next day i.e. on the Friday of the week before lessons are due to take place.
+If no valid reason is given, or the Friday deadline is missed, no change can be made and the student must attend the lesson as timetabled.